-HEALS ECZEMA: Being a skin-identical ingredient (an ingredient that naturally occurs in the human body) means it won't irritate sensitive skin types, and can be highly beneficial for eczema and other dermatitis related skin conditions.
+HEALS ECZEMA: Being a skin-identical ingredient (an ingredient that naturally occurs in the human body) means it won't irritate sensitive skin types and can be highly beneficial for eczema and other dermatitis-related skin conditions.

 POST-CARE TREATMENT: HA serum is perfect for use after non-invasive procedures, such as microdermabrasion or micro-needling which make the skin incredibly sensitive.

 ACNE-PRONE SKIN: Oily and acne-prone skin can become dehydrated too!
 This can happen from using (bad) skincare marketed for your skin type, such as harsh cleansers and exfoliants with a high content of alcohol and sulfates (SLS).
-Hyaluronic acid can rehydrate and moisturise your skin without clogging pores.
+Hyaluronic acid can rehydrate and moisturize your skin without clogging pores.

 SKIN GLOW GOALS: Fun fact - dehydrated skin looks tired and dull while hydrated skin glows!
-Therefore, HA serum is a must for your skin glow goals. *Drinking enough water everyday helps too.
+Therefore, HA serum is a must for your skin glow goals. *Drinking enough water every day helps too.

 3. What To Look For In A Hyaluronic Acid Serum